Copyediting vs. Copywriting: What’s the Difference?

 The word

-Copywriting is creating copy that’s usually intended to make someone do something (buy a product, subscribe to a service, donate money or time, etc.).
+Copywriting is the art of creating copy that’s usually intended to make someone do something (buy a product, subscribe to a service, donate money or time, etc.).

 Copywriting is most often used to sell something.